aegagros/lambda-boolean/README.md

 The `_NOT_` function is the basis for all cognition.

-A set of statements `$a` will collapse as soon as we claim the truth of `$a` while the function `_NOT_($a)` also returns the `_TRUE_` function.
-This is the dreaded notion of `contradiction`.
+A set of statements `$a` will be in `contradiction` as soon as we claim the truth of `$a` while the function `_NOT_($a)` also returns the `_TRUE_` function.
 The notion of `contradiction` is the ONLY but also the absolutely sufficient basis for rejecting a set of statements.
-Every logical combination of statements must never yield such contradiction.
+Every logical combination of statements may never yield such contradiction.

 Some people do not realize how hard it is to keep making statements -- about the gremlins that ate their sandwich -- before hitting a dreaded contradiction.
 This is why even skillfull liars will avoid lying, if it causes them no damage to tell the truth:

-        “The most dangerous of all falsehoods is a slightly distorted truth.”
+	The most dangerous of all falsehoods is a slightly distorted truth.
 	― Georg Christoph Lichtenberg, The Waste Books

 If a theory, that is, a set of statements, does not collapse in a spectacular contradiction, it is simply not false:

-        “You can recognize a small truth because its opposite is a falsehood.
+	You can recognize a small truth because its opposite is a falsehood.
 	The opposite of a great truth is another truth.”
 	― Niels Bohr

 The following statements are not a contradiction: